Jmwofford/babyDiv_WDI-curriculum/instructor_notes/react/react-fullstack-codealong/react-fullstack-codealong.md

 Would you like to run the app on another port instead?
 (Y/n)
 ```

-Webpack uses the `port 3000` when ever we start our application.
-This conflicts with our Express server that is also attached to `port 3000`.
-In order to fix this, we will change our Express app to listen on `3001`.
+Webpack uses the port 3000 when ever we start our application.
+This conflicts with our Express server that is also attached to port 3000.
+In order to fix this, we will change our Express app to listen on 3001.

 Now we can run both servers at the same time.
 We can do that by starting our server in one window and our React app in another.
 However, there is a tool we can use to run both of these servers within the same window.